 Cucullatus (Genius Cucullatus, Genii Cucullait) is a Gaulish and Brythonic god known from a range of images across Britain and Gaul.
 Typically they are depicted as three hooded figures and may have been protective entities in the transition from life to death.

 We are often asked the significance of our name, and the robed figures shown prominently on our web pages.
-Our name (which is grammatically incorrect, we know) refers to several images from Celtic Europe, collectively known as the genii cucullatus.
+Our name (which is grammatically incorrect, we know) “Nemed Cuculatii” is derived from Celtic imagery known as the genii cucullatus, which is associated with protective entities often depicted as three hooded figures.
 Follow this link for additional information on this iconography; as to the derivation of our name, we refer you to The Clannada na Gadelica article posted here.
 (Links are to archived pages in the event that the site goes off line.)

 Tea time at an English Nursing Home circa 1900 - To contact us, see the information posted on the page “How to Contact Us.”